davekopecek/davekopecek.com/README.md

 ### Post Workflow

-Octopress provides convenient commands for creating and managing posts:
+Octopress provides convenient commands for creating and managing posts.
+Run all commands from the `/site` directory.

 ```bash

 # Create a new post
 bundle exec octopress new post "My New Post Title"